 What is an orthodontist?

-An orthodontist is a specialist who has completed an advanced education program following dental school to learn the special skills required to manage tooth movement and guide facial development.
+An orthodontics specialist is called an orthodontist.
+After completing dental school, orthodontists must then complete an advanced education program where they attain the special skills and expertise required to manage tooth movement and facial development.

 What are some possible benefits of orthodontics?

 - Create room for crowded and emerging teeth

 - Lessen the possibility of damage to front teeth that protrude